nathan-fiscaletti/galago/tutorials/routes.md

 ## Using a custom Serializer with a Route

 You can apply a Custom [`Serializer`](https://godoc.org/github.com/nathan-fiscaletti/galago#Serializer) to your Route using the [`Serializer`](https://godoc.org/github.com/nathan-fiscaletti/galago#Route.Serializer) property of your Route.
 This will force all requests that are sent to your Route to be parsable by the provided Serializer and format all Responses using the same Serializer.
-By default, Galago uses JSON for it's serialization and de-serialization.
+By default, GalaGo uses JSON for it's serialization and de-serialization.

 For more information on Serializers, see [Managing Serialization & Deserialization](./serialization.md).

 ## Applying a Rate Limit to a Route

-> Galago uses [`rate.Limiter`](https://godoc.org/golang.org/x/time/rate#Limiter) for rate limiting.
+> GalaGo uses [`rate.Limiter`](https://godoc.org/golang.org/x/time/rate#Limiter) for rate limiting.

 You can add a rate limit to a Route using the [`route.Limit`](https://godoc.org/github.com/nathan-fiscaletti/galago#Route.Limit) property.